NSSN Virginia Class Attack Submarine, United States of America

 General Dynamics Electric Boat delivered the nuclear-powered attack submarine Mississippi (SSN-782) to the US Navy in May 2012.

-The US Navy launched Minnesota (SSN 783) at Huntington Ingalls Industries (HII) in November 2012.
+The Minnesota (SSN 783) was launched at Huntington Ingalls Industries (HII) in November 2012 and delivered in June 2013.

 Construction of SSN 786 began in March 2011 at General Dynamics Electric Boat.
 The US Navy then decided to build two Virginia class submarines a year.
 Accordingly, $1.2bn was released to General Dynamics in April 2011, to construct the 14th Virginia-class submarine SSN-787.
 Construction began in September 2011, the second in that year.